How Many Commonhold Properties Are There in the UK?

 • New-Build Feasibility: Commonhold is more feasible for new-build developments, where the legal framework can be integrated from the outset, rather than retrofitting existing leasehold properties.

 • Growing Support: There is a growing movement among campaigners, leaseholders, and reform groups advocating for commonhold as a fairer system.
-Their efforts could gradually influence policy and market dynamics.
+While a victory is far from certain there is clearly growing support which in time should translate to both policy changes and mainstream adoption as the superior method of residential property ownership.

 A Comparative Look at Commonhold vs Leasehold